The Little App and The Big Store

 Until you stop and ask the obvious question.

-If the store is already taking a piece of the sale, why does the app still need a whole second industry just to be seen inside the store?
+If The Store is already taking a piece of the sale, why does the app still need a whole second industry just to be seen inside The Store?

-So the little app pays to be in the store.
-Then it may pay to be noticed in the store.
+So the little app pays to be in The Store.
+Then it may pay to be noticed in The Store.
 Then it may pay someone else to explain why it is still not being noticed enough.

-That is when the store stops feeling like a store.
+That is when The Store stops feeling like a store.

 It starts feeling like a casino with screenshots.